All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 If a complaint cannot be resolved after following the procedures above, the following agencies can be contacted directly.
 This information is posted and kept current on the University website.

 - WASC Senior College and University Commission (WSCUC)

 Commission on Accreditation in Physical Therapy Education (CAPTE)

-- Complaints may be filed with the University’s institutional accrediting body by reviewing WSCUC’s policy on Complaints and Third-Party Comments found at https://www.wscuc.org to ascertain the appropriate means to communicate comments and complaints.
+- Complaints may be filed with the University’s institutional accrediting body by reviewing WSCUC’s policy on Complaints and Third-Party Comments found at https://www.wscuc.org for information regarding specific procedures for filing a complaint against the University.

 - American Occupational Therapy Association (AOTA)

 - Complaints about the Occupational Therapy program that cannot be resolved after following the University’s procedures must be submitted electronically to the ACOTE Chairperson, c/o the AOTA Accreditation Department.
 The complaint must be submitted as an attachment to an e-mail addressed to firstname.lastname@example.org and must include a signed complaint form, “Complaint Against a Program Subject to ACOTE Accreditation.”
 This form can be accessed at https://acoteonline.org/wp-content/uploads/2020/04/V.B.1.-Complaint-Form-Program.doc.

 - For more information on this process, please visit Policies & Procedures – ACOTE (acoteonline.org) and review V.B.
 Procedure for Complaints.

 - Council on Academic Accreditation in Audiology and Speech-Language Pathology